pbhatt66/Command-line-Shell/README.md

 - Batch Mode:

 Important Notes:
+- condinations:
+    - in pipe, exit status depends on the status of the last cmd in pipe false | true -> sucess true | false -> failure
+    - if single cmd, exit status depends on status of cmd
 - exiting:
     - exit with or without any args, with or without pipes will exit mysh